vercel/next.js/examples/cms-agilitycms/README.md

 Next, select the **Posts** list and click the **+ New** button to create a new content item:

 - We recommend creating at least **2 Post content items**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - You can write markdown for the **Content** field.
 - For the images, you can download ones from [Unsplash](https://unsplash.com/).
 - Pick the **Author** you created earlier.